 There is nowhere for me to hide.
 I am presenting all of the relevant information on the app that allows users to verify its accuracy themselves.

 The app works by tracking substorms and is, therefore, 100% accurate at alerting and forecasting auroras that are driven by substorms.
 However, auroras can occur spontaneously at high latitudes without a substorm occurring.
 I call these as 'stealth' auroras, as they slip in under the radar without causing any deflections on the magnetometers.
 These tend to be much weaker, quieter and more diffuse than substorm-driven auroras.
-The are caused by charged particles entering the atmosphere on the daylight-side of the Earth and at the poles, instead of entering on the dark-side through the substorm process.
+They are caused by charged particles entering the atmosphere on the daylight-side of the Earth and at the poles, instead of entering on the dark-side through the substorm process.

-They are common at high arctic latitudes, which leads aurora hunters there to believe that all apps are inaccurate.
+They are common at high arctic latitudes, which leads aurora hunters there to mistakenly believe that all apps are inaccurate.
 They don't see any obvious relationship between lights in the sky and the scientific data because they are seeing so much of both kinds.
 At lower latitudes, substorm-driven auroras are crucial to a good show and the accuracy of my substorm tracker becomes very obvious.
 Even in the high arctic, it is worth using my app, as the substorm-driven auroras are much more powerful and dynamic.
 You do not want to miss them.

 Occasionally, stealth auroras are picked up on camera in the far north of the Scotland and are very low and weak.
 These are often used as 'evidence' that Glendale App does not work by detractors.
 However, detailed analysis with accurate timings often shows that the aurora came very close to the beginning or end of a substorm and there was a small lead or lag in the magnetometers detecting the activity.